department-of-veterans-affairs/caseflow/docs/misc_eng_norms.md

 * [Bad example](https://github.com/department-of-veterans-affairs/caseflow/commit/d5ab5a00cf4b0a26da3b0e531865610543da4b9d)
 * [Good example](https://github.com/department-of-veterans-affairs/caseflow/commit/eae5435ee9cf318377fcf05e654595731bdec7d9)

+## Tickets
+When you are actively working on a ticket, add the [In Progress](https://github.com/department-of-veterans-affairs/caseflow/labels/In%20Progress) label.
+This will make it show up under your name in the [standup app](https://cold-stream-43683.herokuapp.com/sprint/standup?team=CASEFLOW).
+If you are not going to work on a ticket on a given day, it should not have the "In Progress" label.
+This helps everyone keep track of what's actually being worked on, instead of diluting the value of GitHub issues as a tool for project management.
+It also means that someone else on the team could potentially pick up where you left off, if they free up and you're still working on other things.
+And finally, it avoids falsely communicating to teammates that we're making progress on issues that we're not.

+Each ticket should be small enough that it can be completed in no more than 2-3 business days.
+If a ticket takes 4 or more days, then either there are blockers that need to be addressed, or the ticket should be split up into smaller parts.

+As a corollary, each PR should be as small as possible.
+It should not contain anything extraneous other than what the ticket's acceptance criteria require.
+Ideally, PRs will be `200` lines or fewer.
+It is ok to send multiple PRs for a single ticket if that makes it easier to implement and review.

 ## PR Descriptions

 Add "Connects #{github issue number}" to associate your PR with the GitHub issue.